 Before you send your manuscript to an editor for sentence-level editing, you need to make sure your book is as good as it can possibly be.
 You know that, right?
 Of course you do.
 There’s no point in polishing the prose if your story has pacing issues, plot holes or weak characters.
 At best, your book will fail to make an impression.
 At worst, you’ll have sunk a lot of money, time and effort into a product that doesn’t pay off – financially or emotionally.

-As a professional editor, I won’t work on manuscripts that haven’t been through at least some form of macro editing for exactly these reasons.
+I prefer not to line and copy-edit manuscripts that haven’t been through at least some form of macro editing for exactly these reasons.
 Quite frankly, it’s disheartening to edit a manuscript that you know could be dramatically improved – if only the author hadn’t skipped this crucial step.

 Arguably, the strength of your story and writing style is more important than the correctness and flow of your sentences.